Insight - In anti-terrorism lawsuits, verdicts are just the first battle

 Salter also asked the judge to punish Tolchin for his litigation tactics, which Tolchin defended as legitimate.
 Kendall has not yet ruled.
 Hensley's lawyers stand to make about $30 million in fees from the Chicago case, according to a Tolchin court filing.
 Salter declined to comment.

 Such legal battles have led one judge to wonder whether lawsuits filed by victims of attacks bring any benefits.
-U.S. District Judge Royce Lamberth, who issued a $2.65 billion judgment against Iran in one case, wrote in 2009 that "neither tough rhetoric nor large, unenforceable court judgments will help to resolve these extraordinarily complex matters."
+U.S. District Judge Royce Lamberth, who issued a $2.65 billion judgement against Iran in one case, wrote in 2009 that "neither tough rhetoric nor large, unenforceable court judgement will help to resolve these extraordinarily complex matters."

 (Reporting by Dan Levine in San Francisco; Editing by Amy Stevens and Sue Horton)